oauth-wg/oauth-selective-disclosure-jwt/main.md

 The JSON-based content of JSON Web Signatures (JWS) as defined in [@!RFC7515] is secured against modification using digital signatures.
 A consumer of a JWS document that has checked the document's signature can safely assume that the contents of the document have not been modified.
-However, anyone receiving a JWS document can read all contents of the document.
+This means that anyone receiving a JWS document can read all contents of the document because the all of the JWT claims are secured using one signature.

-For example, a common use case is that the signed document represents a user's identity credential, created by an issuer.
-The issuer includes the user's public key or a reference thereto.
-To proof their identity to a verifier, the user can then send the issuer-signed credential plus a signature over some transaction-specific values, the so-called proof.
-It is signed using the user's private key.
-This demonstrates possession of the private key, and by extension, the identity of the user.

-The problem is, that using this approach, the user has to release the full issuer-signed credential to the verifier.
-The credential is often created once and can then be used for many transactions.
-Thus, it is in the user's interest that the credential creates many user attributes which can be disclosed selectively to verifiers.
+This is not a problem in a federated identity use case when the user has given the Client authorization to access certain resources, and the Authorization Server returns to the Client only the claims the user has consented to release.

+However, in a use case involving verifiable credentials where the user is presenting a JWS signed by the issuer at multiple Clients over a period of time in multiple transactions, the user's ability to choose which claims within a JWS to present to a certain Client becomes critical.

-This document describes a format for JWS documents that support selective disclosure (SD-JWS) including a format for proofs.
+This document describes a format for JWS documents that enable selective disclosure of the included claims (SD-JWS), including a format for proofs.

-It is important to note that while user identity credentials of natural persons are common use cases, the mechanisms defined in this document can be used for any other use case as well.
+In a common use case, such JWS document includes claims describing natural persons, the mechanisms defined in this document can be used for any other use cases as well.

+It is important to note that this format enables selective disclosure of claims, but in itself it does not achieve unlinkability of the subject of a JWS document.

 ## Conventions and Terminology